zevnda/workforce-mate/README.md

 ## Features
 - ✅ Chrome and Firefox versions available
-- ✅ Support for Seek, Jora, Indeed. and LinkedIn job listings
+- ✅ Support for Seek, Jora, Indeed, and LinkedIn job listings

 ## How to use
 1. Find a job listing on one of the supported sites and copy the URL